fletch22/mnist/README.md

 Most of the code here is focused on predicting pro men's basketball game wins.

 I learned a ton about data acquistition, data pipeling, cleaning and machine learning.
+And to answer your question, I was able to predict most wins, but I can't beat the spread.

 ## Notes